 A pleasant complement to ‘kawaii,’ ‘kirei’ can also be used to positively describe a person or thing’s appearance!
 While it’s mostly translated to mean ‘pretty,’ the nuance of the word is for something with a clean or well-refined appearance.
 On top of that, ‘kawaii’ has a more youthful feeling, while ‘kirei’ sounds a little more mature.

 Example: “この部屋は綺麗ですね.” (kono-heya-wa-kirei-desune)

 The final word on our list is ‘chiisai,’ which means ‘small’ in Japanese.
 It’s often written using the kanji’ 小’, read as ‘ch,” and is used to symbolize something small.
 In addition, if you want to make this word sound even cuter, you can replace the ‘sai’ with ‘chai’ (chiichai).

 Example: 家は小さいです (ie-wa-chiisai-desu)

-Japanese is full of cute words and phrases, and learning them is likely the best way to start on your Japanese language-learning journey.
+Overall, Japanese is full of cute words and phrases; learning them is likely the best way to start your language-learning journey.
 How do you feel about our list?
 Are there any other words or phrases in Japanese that you love?
 Let us know in the comments below.